 West Papua: Day 6 In the morning we will fly southwards to Wamena, a small town situated at 5250ft (1600m) in the Grand Baliem Valley, where we shall spend the next five nights.

 This afternoon we will have the chance for some initial exploration of the highlands.
-We will visit a cultivated valley where we should see a number of open country species, including Brown Falcon, Mountain Swiftlet, Brown-breasted Gerygone, Island Leaf-Warbler, Baliem Whistler, Red-capped Flowerpecker, Western Mountain White-eye, Red-collared Myzomela, Ornate Melidectes, the very localized Black-breasted Mannikin and the striking Superb Bird of Paradise.
+We will visit a cultivated valley where we should see a number of open country species, including Brown Falcon, Mountain Swiftlet, Brown-breasted Gerygone, Island Leaf-Warbler, Baliem Whistler, Red-capped Flowerpecker, Western Mountain White-eye, Red-collared Myzomela, Ornate Melidectes, the very localized Black-breasted Mannikin and the striking Greater Lophorina.

 Out on the open alpine grasslands, small parties of Western Alpine Mannikins feed among the tree-ferns and we may also chance upon the rather Red Grouse-like Snow Mountains Quail.
 Island Thrushes actively forage along the edge of the grasslands, while endemic Orange-cheeked Honeyeaters favour shrubby patches.
 Lorentz’s Whistlers are readily located among the pines by their full, fluty song.
 Crossing the boggy grasslands, we will flush Alpine Pipits, while a nearby lake usually holds several pairs of Salvadori’s Teal as well as Little Pied Cormorant and Common (or Eurasian) Coot.
 Other birds in this area include Papuan Harrier, Nankeen (or Australian) Kestrel, Spotless Crake, Black-throated Honeyeater (with its bubbling song), Common Smoky Honeyeater, Mountain Firetail and Great Woodswallow.
 At dusk, we will hope to witness the display flight of the secretive New Guinea Woodcock and encounter the rare Archbold’s Nightjar.

 We will also explore the moss-festooned cloud forest where from darker recesses, White-winged Robins sing their descending trill and red-eyed Lesser Melampittas keep themselves well hidden in the undergrowth.
 Easier to see on the forest floor is the Mountain Mouse-Warbler whose pleasant song is frequently heard at this altitude.
 Perhaps the rarest bird of this damp, moss-hung forest is Archbold’s Bowerbird, which builds its large untidy bower of dead ferns up near the timberline.
 If we are fortunate enough to find an active bower we may be lucky enough to see this retiring bird.
-Other species occurring at this altitude include Painted Tiger Parrot, Large and Papuan Scrubwrens, Mountain Robin, Lesser Ground Robin, Fan-tailed Berrypecker and Mountain Peltops.
+Other species occurring at this altitude include Painted Tiger Parrot (of the form lorentzi, sometimes split as Snow Mountain Tiger Parrot), Large and Papuan Scrubwrens, Mountain Robin, Lesser Ground Robin, Fan-tailed Berrypecker and Mountain Peltops.

 With a bit of luck, we will encounter the retiring and poorly-known Greater Ground Robin, which leads an unobtrusive life on the moss-covered forest floor, as well as Chestnut Forest Rail and Papuan Logrunner.

-We should also see Black-mantled Goshawk, White-breasted Fruit Dove, Papuan Mountain Pigeon, Fan-tailed Cuckoo, Rufous-throated Bronze Cuckoo, Hooded and Black-bellied Cuckooshrikes, Buff-faced Scrubwren, New Guinea Thornbill, Ashy (or Grey) Gerygone, Canary Flycatcher, Black-breasted Boatbill, Black-throated and Slaty (or Blue-grey) Robins, Regent Whistler, Papuan Sittella, Grey-streaked and Marbled Honeyeaters, and Blue-faced Parrotfinch.
-Further along the trail, flowering trees attract colourful flocks of Plum-faced, Papuan and Orange-billed Lorikeets and the noisy and ubiquitous Belford’s Melidectes.
-At night we may hear the haunting cries of the Greater Sooty Owl and with a bit of luck, we should be able to spotlight this fabulous nightbird.
+We should also see Black-mantled Goshawk, White-bibbed Fruit Dove, Papuan Mountain Pigeon, Fan-tailed Cuckoo, Rufous-throated Bronze Cuckoo, Hooded and Black-bellied Cuckooshrikes, Buff-faced Scrubwren, New Guinea Thornbill, Ashy (or Grey) Gerygone, Lemon-bellied Flyrobin, Black-breasted Boatbill, Black-throated and Slaty (or Blue-grey) Robins, Regent Whistler, Papuan Sittella, Grey-streaked and Marbled Honeyeaters, and Blue-faced Parrotfinch.
+Further along the trail, flowering trees attract colourful flocks of Plum-faced, Stella’s and Orange-billed Lorikeets and the noisy and ubiquitous Belford’s Melidectes.

 Overhead, noisy parties of Sulphur-crested Cockatoos, Brown and (Western) Black-capped Lories and the huge and magnificent Palm Cockatoo fly past in search of fruiting or flowering trees.
 Elegant Moustached Treeswifts sweep across the clearings and bullet-like Papuan Spine-tailed Swifts speed along the tracks.
 Feeding flocks may contain Rufous-collared and Spot-winged Monarchs, and Lowland Peltops.
 Gaudy Yellow-faced and Golden Mynas favour the higher canopy and along the road, Oriental Hobby can be seen hunting.